 An evaluation system that uses multiple sources of information and evidence results in fair, accurate and comprehensive pictures of teachers’ performance.
-The new model defines four categories of teacher performance: student learning (45%), teacher performance and practice (40%), parent feedback (10%) and school-wide student learning or student feedback (5%).
-These categories are grounded in research-based, national standards: Charlotte Danielson’s Framework for Teaching; the Common Core State Standards, as well as Connecticut’s standards: The Connecticut Common Core of Teaching; the Connecticut Framework K-12 Curricular Goals and Standards; the CMT/CAPT Assessments; and locally-developed curriculum standards.
+The model defines four categories of teacher performance: student learning (45%), teacher performance and practice (40%), parent feedback (10%) and school-wide student learning or student feedback (5%).
+These categories are grounded in research-based and national standards: The Connecticut Common Core of Teaching (CCT) 2010; CT Core Standards; the Connecticut Framework K-12 Curricular Goals and Standards; the CMT/CAPT and Smarter Balanced Assessments; as well as locally-developed curriculum standards.

-Launching this new model will require hard work.
-Throughout each district, educators will need to develop new skills and to think differently about how they manage and prioritize their time and resources.
+Implementation of this model requires hard work.
+Throughout each district, educators are developing new skills and learning to think differently about how they manage and prioritize their time and resources.
 The model aims to balance high expectations with flexibility for the time and capacity constraints in our districts.

 Administrator Evaluation- Design Principles

 The SEED model for administrator evaluation, developed in partnership with New Leaders, adheres to the following design principles: